MSG-LD/MSG-LD.github.io/README.md

-# Supplementary material for SSMG-LD
+# Supplementary material for MSG-LD